 - Hold current membership of the AASW Join here.

-- (a) Have at least 2 years’ full-time equivalent (FTE) post-qualifying social work experience in a mental health setting within the last 5 years, totalling a minimum of 3360 hours.
-The AASW recognises that full time employment equates to the maximum of 35 hours per week, for 48 weeks per year.
-Overtime, and work on weekends, holidays and the like will not be used to calculate the FTE contribution. i.e. a person cannot exceed 1.0 FTE.
+- (a) Have at least 2 years’ full-time equivalent (FTE) post-qualifying social work experience* in a mental health setting within the last 5 years, totalling a minimum of 3360 hours.
+The AASW recognises that full time employment equates to the minimum of 35 hours per week, for 48 weeks per year.

 - (b) An applicant must be able to articulate how their experience meets the AASW Practice Standards for Mental Health Social Workers 2014.
 You must demonstrate the use of Focused Psychological Strategies (FPS) in case examples from your mental health practice position/s.